 Another reference states: "This place probably derives its name from the AngloSaxon word Fearn; the fern plant formerly overran the land, and still grows abundantly in the neighbourhood. " Other spelling variants for the hamlet in these early years included Farneworth and Farnewrth in 1278; and Ffornword in 1282.

 There is another Farnworth in Cheshire in the Borough of Halton, and this latter town was also influential in the family's history as Leising de Farnewurd was listed there in the Pipe Rolls of 1185.

 Early History of the Farmworthe family

-Another 138 words (10 lines of text) covering the years 1650 and 1666 are included under the topic Early Farmworthe History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Farmworthe research.
+Another 71 words (5 lines of text) covering the years 1650, 1666, 1651 and 1652 are included under the topic Early Farmworthe History in all our PDF Extended History products and printed products wherever possible.